flatironinstitute/sciware-swc-2020-09-git/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
     This workshop is open to Flatiron staff, affiliated researchers, and their students and colleagues.
-    Please let us know you are coming by registering.
-LINK TBD.
+    Please let us know you are coming by <a href="https://indico.flatironinstitute.org/event/717/">registering</a>.
 </p>

 <hr/>